Norman Nicholson: Writings

-Other aspects of Nicholson include his social awareness as a champion of the working class.
-He worked as a lecturer for the Workers' Educational Association.
-His poem "Windscale" about a 1957 nuclear accident has become something of an environmentalists' anthem.
+Aspects of Nicholson include his social awareness as a champion of the working class and the environment.
+As a young man he worked as a lecturer for the Workers' Educational Association.
+He was intensely interested in geology and botany and his poem "Windscale" about the catastrophic nuclear accident in 1957 has become something of an environmentalists' anthem.

 The toadstool towers infest the shore: